Clear credit card sending a graphical representation of information through a smartphone.

 1. A virtual credit card number lets you make purchases online without sharing the number that’s on your physical card.

-2. Using a virtual credit card number may reduce your risk of credit card fraud.
+2. The use of a virtual credit card number may reduce your risk of credit card fraud.

-3. Virtual credit card numbers generally don’t work for in-person transactions, but you may be able to hide your credit card number in person by using a digital wallet.
+3. Virtual credit card numbers don’t work for in-person transactions, but you may have other options by using a digital wallet.

-When you hear reports of website security breaches and credit card fraud, you may wonder whether sharing your credit card number for an online transaction is safe.
-While you're typically not liable for unauthorized charges, having your card details exposed to unauthorized users may come with inconveniences, such as needing to request a new card number or dispute charges with your credit card issuer.
+When you hear reports of website security breaches and credit card fraud, you may wonder whether sharing your credit card number for an online purchase is safe.
+Your credit card company may not hold you liable for unauthorized charges, but there could be some other difficulties.
+If you have your card details exposed, it could mean you need to request a new card number or spend time to dispute charges with your credit card issuer.

-A virtual credit card gives you a number that's tied to your credit card account but isn't the same as the number on your credit card.
-Virtual cards also include CVVs and expiration dates that differ from the ones on your physical credit card.
+A virtual credit card gives you a number that's tied to your traditional credit card account but isn't the same as the number on your physical card.
+Virtual cards also include a card verification value (CVVs) and expiration dates that differ from the ones on the card in your wallet.

 How does a virtual credit card number work?